 The field guide is meant for beginners therefore the language used is non-technical.
 It features descriptions of 773 species from 37 micro and macro moth families depicted in 156 colour plates.
 More than 1000 colour photographs of moths have been used.

-After developing the English and Hindi version of this field guide, we are now translating the same in Marathi for United Way Mumbai.
+After developing the English and Hindi version of this field guide, we completed translating the same in Marathi for United Way Mumbai.